Tashard Choice: Buffalo Bills

 The Buffalo Bills claimed Choice off waivers on November 23, 2011, reuniting him with his former Georgia Tech head coach Chan Gailey.
 He replaced an injured Fred Jackson and was the backup to C. J. Spiller, playing in six games, while rushing for 70 yards and one touchdown.

 He was signed as an unrestricted free agent on March 24, 2012.
 He re-signed with the Bills for a second time on March 29, 2013, and was later released on December 4, with the team opting to give a bigger role to undrafted rookie Ronnie Wingo.

 Indianapolis Colts

-The Indianapolis Colts signed him as a free agent on December 9, 2013, after placing Chris Rainey on the injured reserve list.
+The Indianapolis Colts signed Choice as a free agent on December 9, 2013, after placing Chris Rainey on the injured reserve list.
 He was released on February 18, 2014.

 NFL career statistics

 Coaching career

 In 2016, Choice joined the Dallas Cowboys coaching staff as an intern.
-In 2017, he became a graduate assistant at the University of North Texas.
+Later in 2016, he became an offensive analyst at the University of North Texas.
 In 2018, he was promoted to running backs coach.
 He joined the Georgia Tech Yellow Jackets as their running backs coach prior to the 2019 season.
 In December 2021, Choice was briefly hired as running backs coach for USC.
 However, Choice would later accept a job at the same position at Texas without coaching a game at USC.

+On February 13, 2025, Choice was hired as the running backs coach for the Detroit Lions.